How To Configure Cloud RADIUS With Meraki

 Configuring Walled Garden

-For an Onboarding SSID, you need to allow onboarding-related resources.
+For an Onboarding SSID, you need to allow access to onboarding-related resources.
 For example, SecureW2 JoinNow MultiOS uses an Android application to configure Android devices for WPA2-Enterprise, so we allow access to the Play Store on our Onboarding SSID.

 Another common issue is the Apple Captive Network Assistant (CNA) which can get in the way of WPA2-Enterprise configuration.
 The CNA often pops up unexpectedly on iOS/macOS devices, blocking or delaying access to configuration profiles, apps, or the onboarding landing page.

-To configure the Walled Garden:
+To configure the walled garden:

 - Navigate to Wireless > Firewall & traffic shaping.